http://beyond666-acson005.blogspot.com/2012/02/prophetic-dreams-astral-journeys-in.html http://be

 PLACES IN TIME: The Prophet’s Night Journey…TRAVEL IN TIME

 The angel brought two vessels before the prophet to drink.
 The prophet took the vessel containing milk and left the other with wine.
 “Thou hast been guided,” the angel said, “and wine is forbidden to you.”
-They then each left for the heaven where the other prophets of God were present.
+They then each left for heaven, where the other prophets of God were present.

 Let us be very clear about this.
-The prophet claimed he traveled with his body and not once did he refer to the other prophets as being in spirit.
-Like him, they were in heaven body and soul.
+The prophet claimed he traveled with his body, and not once did he refer to the other prophets as being in spirit.
+Like him, they were in heaven, body and soul.

 We even know for sure that spacemen are out there.
 It is only a matter of time.

-Time Travel is a fiction that is good for the movies but will we ever get there?
+Time Travel is a fiction that is good for the movies, but will we ever get there?
 Believe it or not, we were already there.

-The prophet’s night journey (Miraj) which Walter Roger of CNN enthusiastically described on TV as Mohammad’s Flight to the heavens is a true story of Time Travel.
+The prophet’s night journey (Miraj), which Walter Roger of CNN enthusiastically described on TV as Mohammad’s Flight to the Heavens, is a true story of Time Travel.

 I like the scene where the prophet Moses sent the prophet Muhammad (pbuh) several times to the highest heaven to bargain with God to reduce the daily number of prayers.